 Aside from the fact that these tools tend to be pricier than standard CRMs, you should also note that these platforms attempt to lock you into their own ecosystem, which could be challenging as you need to grow and adapt your business.
 For instance, if you end up needing certain features for your listing website or CRM, you won’t have the flexibility of migrating all your content at once.

 Finding The Best CRM For Real Estate: Next Steps

 Interested in CRMs even if you’re not a real estate broker?
 Maybe you’re a small business owner, but you’re not sure which solution is right for you?
 You can find more information in our post about CRM for small businesses.
 We even have a full ebook guide for you to pore over the best CRM features in your own time.
 You can download it from here.

 Still have questions?
-Or ready to test run our CRM tool and all its features for your real estate business?
-Don't hesitate to get in touch today, or jump straight to your free trial of the Act!
-Growth Suite today!
+Or ready to try Act! and all its features for your real estate business?
+Don’t hesitate to get in touch today, or jump straight to your free trial of Act!
+CRM today!